dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

 Here, it's unclear what `id` is.
 A string?
 And what is `destination`?
 A string or a `File` object?
 Is this method synchronous or asynchronous?
+This is clearer:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (type_annotate_public_apis)"?>